Do you want to increase your net worth? Well, so did we. Let me tell you how we did it.

-In 2016, we decided that maxing out all three of our retirement accounts (401k, Andy's Roth IRA and Nicole's Roth IRA) was a smart move.
+In 2016, we decided that maxing out all three of our retirement accounts (401k, Andy's Roth IRA and Nicole's Roth IRA) was a smart move to further increase our net worth.
 My workplace 401k had been maxed since 2013, but we had not been doing the same for our Roths.

 In addition to clobbering our mortgage principal, this tax-advantaged plan helped us break the half-million mark in our net worth journey!

 By this time, we were fully into Personal Capital to help us track our progress.
 It became quite addicting actually.

 ** Net Worth Total (January 2017) = $547,000 **

 In November 2017, we paid off our 15-year mortgage in less than 5 years.
 One year ahead of schedule!

 Nicole, Zoey, Calvin and I had an epic mortgage freedom celebration together that we’ll never forget.
 We wanted our kids to remember this important moment in our lives so they too could be inspired to live without debt in the future.

 Without a mortgage, our net worth has been increased steadily.
 The incredible stock market surge in 2017 definitely helped as well!